Almost every blogger’s advice to new bloggers includes “choose a niche.”

 - You target a specific audience.

-In technical terms, customer (or reader) retention is easier with a niche and harder without one.
+In technical terms, customer (or reader) retention is easier with a niche.

 - It helps with Search Engine Optimization (SEO) and Domain Authority (DA).

 If you stick to a niche, your blog will become a sort of database overtime with many posts in the niche and a sizeable readership who are interested in all the content you post.

 Once your blog is established as a valuable source of information in the niche, your ranking is higher in search engines and your blog posts are shown first.